Deep learning of phase transitions with minimal examples: Results and deep learning model performance

 \section{Results and deep learning model performance}

+In \figref{fig:PwithL} we show the average output layer for each lattice size for the BAL20 (left) and BAL (right) models.
+One sees a substantial difference in performance when comparing lattice sizes; in particular $\ev{P}$ for the BAL20 model becomes a gradually steeper function of $T$ as the thermodynamic limit is approached, which is qualitatively the expected behavior for an order parameter.
+On the other hand, for the BAL model this behavior is only partially respected by the largest and smallest volumes.
+The system with $L=256$ in particular departs quite substantially from the other curves, with $\ev{P}$ just barely exceeding 0.6 at $T=2.25$.

-Under the assumption that $\ev{P}$ behaves as an effective order parameter, we estimate pseudo-critical temperatures $T_{\mathrm{c}}(L)$ using the peak location of the predicted susceptibility $\chi_P$ for each $L$.
-We reweigh $\chi_P$ according to Eq.~\eqref{eq:RW} to find the peak.
-To estimate statistical uncertainties, we resample our data using 40 jackknife bins.
+Under the assumption that $\ev{P}$ behaves as an effective order parameter, we estimate pseudocritical temperatures $\Tc(L)$ using the peak location of the prediction susceptibility $\chi_P$ for each $L$.
+We reweight $\chi_P$ according to Eq.~\eqref{eq:RW} to find the peak.
 The peak location found by reweighting depends on the starting point $\beta$ used in Eq.~\eqref{eq:RW}.
-We reweigh using points closest to the maximum, then estimate a systematic uncertainty equal to the spread of the $T_{\mathrm{c}}(L)$ found for each $\beta$.
+We reweight using points closest to the maximum, then estimate a systematic uncertainty equal to half the spread of the $\Tc(L)$ found for each $\beta$.
 The total error is computed by adding the statistical and systematic uncertainties in quadrature.

 This process is illustrated for each CNN model using the largest lattices in \figref{fig:RW} (top).
 The range in $\beta$ for which reweighting is reliable decreases exponentially with $V$; that the reweighting curves agree on our largest volumes shows that our reweighting procedure is well controlled.
-In \figref{fig:RW} (bottom) we show the corresponding reweighted predictions.
-We find $T_{\mathrm{c}}(L)$ to be at or close to the region where $\ev{P}=0.5.$
+In \figref{fig:RW} (bottom) we show the corresponding reweighted average predictions.
+For these volumes, we find $\Tc(L)$ to be at or close to the region where $\ev{P}=0.5$

-Armed with estimates for $T_{\mathrm{c}}(L)$ and $\chimax$, we can extract critical exponents.
+Armed with estimates for $\Tc(L)$ and $\chimax$, we can extract critical exponents.
 In \figref{fig:exponents} we show results for the BAL20 and BAL models.
-We begin by extracting $T_{\mathrm{c}}$ and $\nu$ by carrying out a fit using Eq.~\eqref{eq:nuTc}.
-To achieve numerical stability, we recast this equation as
+We begin by extracting $\Tc$ and $\nu$ by carrying out a fit using Eq.~\eqref{eq:nuTc}.
+To improve numerical stability, we recast this equation as